Kristina01111000/Drws_site/README.md

 - add the four element doctor gmail to the google analytics page

 12/4
-Life balance part 1 -> Does not exist
 Fix order of youtube playlist for srs
 Change youtube srs titles from episode to lesson Change srs on site and quizzes to lesson from part
-Fix quizzes -> add write in essays for the quizzes i had problems with Think of ways to get the 4 element documentary film out there, focus on srs instead, newyears challenge for the srs, post one every week , create a good post for a new years challenge, to be posted before new years for hype
+Fix quizzes -> add write in essays for the quizzes i had problems with
-Check on solstice email/post
-Keep track on the calendar going forward email him about the solstice paragraphs at some point